modalitysystems/modalitysoftware-docs/TWAPerformance/RefreshFunctions.md

 ## Deployment Complete

 1. The deployment of Teamwork Analytics Performance is now complete.
 You should now start to see data appear in the SQL Database.

+   - Users for your company should start to appear in the **Users** table within a minute or so
+   - Calls made by users of your company should start to appear in the **Calls** table within 15 minutes of a call ending